c. $25 application fee (will be included in the tuition & fees to be paid after student has been accepted)

 1. Ms. Nenny Safotu, Registrar

-2. Mrs. Linda "Linn" Madsen, Director of International Studies
+2. Mrs. Linda "Linn" Madsen, International Student Director

 who have been accepted